13 Things To Know About Paxlovid, the Latest COVID-19 Pill

 6. How well does Paxlovid work?

-When it applied for FDA authorization, Pfizer presented data from a clinical trial conducted between mid-July and early December in 2021.
-The data showed that participants (all of whom were unvaccinated) who were given Paxlovid were 89% less likely to develop severe illness and death compared to trial participants who received a placebo.
-(While the recommendation is to take Paxlovid within five days of symptom onset, participants in the clinical trial took the drug within three days.)
+When it applied for FDA authorization in 2021, Pfizer presented data from a clinical trial conducted between mid-July and early December 2021.
+That data showed that participants, who were given Paxlovid were 89% less likely to develop severe illness and death compared to trial participants who received a placebo.
+All of the trial participants were unvaccinated and they took the drug within three days of symptom onset.

 7. What do we know about how Paxlovid works in kids?